greenboxal/doggohub/doc/ci/environments.md

 ## Viewing the deployment history of an environment

-GitLab keeps track of your deployments, so you always know what is currently being deployed on your servers.
+DoggoHub keeps track of your deployments, so you always know what is currently being deployed on your servers.
 That way you can have the full history of your deployments per every environment right in your browser.
 Clicking on an environment will show the history of its deployments.
 Assuming you have deployed